 As with the other cross-quarter festivals that occur on the midpoints between equinoxes and solstices, you can celebrate on the secular calendar date (in this case, May 1st) and/or check for the exact transition time and celebrate then.
 Many witches will hold a public celebration on the popular date and reserve their magical workings for when the Sun transitions at the midpoint of the zodiac sign.

 You can check for the exact date of the Sun’s transition >>HERE<<

 Seasonal Focus: Sowing

-Beltane marks the point where the Spring energy is fully realized in nature.
+Beltane marks the point where Spring energy is fully realized in nature.
 Traditional celebrations around May Day involve many fertility symbols, like the maypole or the Beltane fires.
 The energy of this time isn’t only about physical fertility, but rather how we might sow seeds for many other kinds of things: creative projects, more positive relationships, finding ways of expressing ourselves, and more.
-Now is when the flowers fully bloom, nectar flows, and green has returned to our lands.
+Now is when new life bursts forth; flowers bloom, nectar flows, and green has returned to our lands.

 - Colors & Candles: All the vibrant colors of Green as well as bright Spring colors – Blues, Purples, Yellows

 - Crystals & Stones: Beryl, Emerald, Garnet, Malachite, Rose Quartz, Tourmaline